IronException/updateThis/README.md

 # updateThis
-a test repo for testing some autoUpdate tool
+A test repo for testing some autoUpdate tool